OSHA’s First Step Towards A Federal Heat Standard

 This standard will provide the federally required employer obligations and the measures necessary to more effectively protect employees from hazardous heat.

-The ultimate goal of the standard is to prevent and reduce the number of occupational injuries, illnesses, and fatalities caused by exposure to hazardous heat.
+The ultimate goal of the standard is to prevent and reduce occupational injuries, illnesses, and fatalities caused by exposure to hazardous heat.

-The publication of the ANPRM allowed OSHA to focus on issues that include the scope of a standard, heat stress thresholds across varying industries, heat exposure monitoring methods, and heat acclimation planning.
+The publication of the ANPRM allowed OSHA to focus on issues such as the scope of a standard, heat stress thresholds across industries, heat exposure monitoring methods, and heat acclimation planning.

 The issues include the nature, types, and effectiveness of controls that may be required to become a part of a standard.

-Other information that reached OSHA’s specific topics of information include other vital factors such as race and gender pay disparity in “Inequalities in exposures and outcomes among workers of color and low-wage earners'' and climate change in “Impacts of climate change on hazardous heat exposure for outdoor and indoor settings.”
+Other information that falls under OSHA’s specific topics includes vital factors such as race and gender pay disparity in “Inequalities in exposures and outcomes among workers of color and low-wage earners,” and climate change in “Impacts of climate change on hazardous heat exposure for outdoor and indoor settings.”

 food-safety-300